yuseflo/Interactive-Lab-Hub/Lab 5/README.md

 ```

 **2. Set up a running averaging** Can you set up a running average over one of the variables that are being calculated.[moving average](https://en.wikipedia.org/wiki/Moving_average)

+The moving average is calculated as the division between the sum of the volumes and the number of volume points.

 ```
 #Part2